W.A. composer, pianist,

 cope with the piano accompaniment???

-Will it put you off, especially when the piano part seems to
+Will it put you off, especially when the piano part

 have a different